Grounds for a refund or partial refund of fees:

 h) Please note an Administration fee of €350, plus €150 for health insurance fee (if already applied) and plus €150 for learner protection (if already applied), will be deducted from all refunds given.

-k) If the refund is applicable, it must be requested online through www.icot.ie (Refund Form).
-The period for refund is from 6 to 10 weeks.
+o) If the refund is applicable, it must be requested online through www.icot.ie (Refund Form).
+The period for refund is 4 weeks.

 Students who miss any 2 days or any 4 classes in any given week will be removed from the attendance list and sent a warning letter.
 Attendance will continue to decrease as long as a student is off the list and does not return.

-When any student receives a warning letter, he/she must fill in the Request Form on the ICOT website (www.icot.ie – go to Student Life and choose Request Form) and apply for “Return to Class”.
+When any student receives a warning letter, he/she must fill in the Request Form on the ICOT website (www.icot.ie – Student Portal and choose Request Form) and apply for “Return to Class”.
 The student concerned will then be returned to the list and contacted to inform him/her of this, and must return to class on the appointed day.

 Any student who does not fill in the Request Form within a week of being removed from the list will receive a second warning letter.
 Likewise, a second offence will result in a second warning letter.

 After three warning letters have been received, the next offence will result in expulsion and the GNIB being contacted.
 Please note that ICOT College is not obliged to send three warning letters prior to expulsion.
 Students who are proved not to be genuine students, or who engage in abusive behaviour, may be expelled without notice.